dougeby/IntuneDocs/intune/ios-device-features-settings.md

     - **Realm**: Enter the domain part of the URL.
 For example, enter `contoso.com`.
     - **URL prefixes that will use Single Sign On**: **Add** any URLs in your organization that require user single sign-on authentication.

         For example, when a user connects to any of these sites, the iOS device uses the single sign-on credentials.
 The user doesn't need to enter any additional credentials.
-However, if you have multi-factor authentication enabled, users are required to enter the second authentication.
+If multi-factor authentication is enabled, then users are required to enter the second authentication.

         > [!NOTE]
         > These URLs must be properly formatted FQDN.
 Apple requires these to be in the `http://<yourURL.domain>` format.

         The URL matching patterns must begin with either `http://` or `https://`.
-A simple string match is ran, so the `http://www.contoso.com/` URL prefix doesn't match `http://www.contoso.com:80/`.
+A simple string match is run, so the `http://www.contoso.com/` URL prefix doesn't match `http://www.contoso.com:80/`.
 With iOS 10.0 or later, a single wildcard \* may be used to enter all matching values.
 For example, `http://*.contoso.com/` matches both `http://store.contoso.com/` and `http://www.contoso.com`.

         The `http://.com` and `https://.com` patterns match all HTTP and HTTPS URLs, respectively.

     - **Apps that will use Single Sign On**: **Add** apps on end users' devices that can use single sign-on.

-        The `AppIdentifierMatches` array must contain strings that match app bundle IDs.
+        The `AppIdentifierMatches` array must include strings that match app bundle IDs.
 These strings may be exact matches, such as `com.contoso.myapp`, or enter a prefix match on the bundle ID using the \* wildcard character.
 The wildcard character must appear after a period character (.), and may appear only once, at the end of the string, such as `com.contoso.*`.
 When a wildcard is included, any app whose bundle ID begins with the prefix is granted access to the account.

         Use **App Name** to enter a user-friendly name to help you identify the bundle ID.

     - **Credential renewal certificate**: If using certificates for authentication (not passwords), select the existing SCEP or PFX certificate as the authentication certificate.
-Typically, this is the same certificate that's deployed to the user for other profiles, such as VPN, Wi-Fi, or email.
+Typically, this certificate is the same certificate that's deployed to the user for other profiles, such as VPN, Wi-Fi, or email.

 3. When finished, select **OK** to save your changes.